Title: The Colour of Magic

 This being one of his earlier novels, Terry P. stands out more as philosopher than comedian, which I believe is one of the reasons why a great many first time readers get put off by this novel.
 He examines everything as though the secret of the universe lies under it, and in many instances, he’s completely right.

 He also takes subversion of tropes very seriously, and this makes for a good combination in the company of caricature.
 Rincewind is a wizard who has never shown the least bit of magical talent.
-Two Flower is the typical tourist, completely oblivious to everything going on around him, being taken for a ride, and yet magically unharmed by the end of each adventure.
+Two Flower is the typical tourist, completely oblivious to everything going on around him, being taken for a ride, and yet somehow coming unscathed out of each adventure.
 The Heroes are all brawn and completely dimwitted, the goals of their lives being booze, hidden treasure, slaying whatever is evil, and overcoming insane odds.
 Oh, and getting the girl.
 When he reduces tropes to their completely literal essentials, one sees why those tropes were stupid to begin with.

 If on the other hand, you’re not a Terry P. fan (yet), but love philosophy, magic and fantasy, then this is definitely the book for you.